 Firstly, a lot of us - especially men - tend to use soaps for cleansing their scalp and hair, this can be very problematic for the hair and scalp health.
 Soaps are too harsh and stripping, as are a lot of shampoos.
 We must use a mild shampoo, one which will not strip our scalp of its natural oils entirely.

-2. Diet and Exercise To Prevent Hair Fall
+2. Healthy Diet and Regular Exercise To Prevent Hair Fall

 We have mentioned before how nutritional deficiencies can cause hair loss, so you must eat a balanced diet!
 Make sure you include food items that are rich in Vitamins A, C, D and E, Zinc, B Vitamins, Iron, Biotin, Protein, and Essential Fatty Acids.